 “Where is the other one?”
 Sam asked as he peered around me.

 “She is grabbing her stuff.”

 There was no movement or life among the deepening, purple shadows.
 Across the sands, in the distance, scattered points of light blinked and winked amongst the sandy, rock hills.
-Occasionally, we would pass large trucks, mounted with massive antennae and dishes.
+Occasionally, we would pass large trucks mounted with massive antennae and dishes.
 Sam told us these were used to detect movement and sounds across the land – I assumed illegal immigrants.

-The yard was large, probably a half acre, but I could spit on my neighbors shelter, and probably would have if there was no silicone barrier between us.
+The yard was large, a clear half-acre, and our two tiny shelters huddled together against the cold, dark night.
 I could already feel my frustration rising, and as I moved and organized everything around my sleeping pad, I was already planning numerous routes of escape – the highest potential option seeming to be one of the men we were meeting tomorrow.